atomone-hub/genesis/CONSTITUTION.md

 IBC.

-A zone is an independent chain (or an application hosted on a parent chain) with a well defined governing body or bodies that dictate the governance and economic rules internal to that zone.
-A zone by definition is sovereign or partially sovereign.
+A zone is an independent chain (or an application hosted on a parent chain) with a well-defined governing body or bodies that dictate the governance and economic rules internal to that zone.
+By definition, a zone is sovereign or partially sovereign.
 A treasury DAO of the Cosmos Hub is partially sovereign.

 IBC is short for Interchain Blockchain Communication, and includes all